 She never felt her stories were “good enough” to be published.
 At the persistent urging of her late husband, she finally agreed to seriously edit and revise one of them and take the plunge.
 Although accepted for publication, the book never made it all the way to print.
 However, she had the courage to pursue her dream of becoming a published author.

 Years later, her persistence paid off and her first novel, PROMISES, an historical fiction was published.
+In 2020, it won the 2019 Marie M Irvine Literary Excellence Award.
+It has also been nominated for the Author Academy Award for Best Historical Fiction of 2019.

 What's being said about PROMISES.
 (Read the first chapter by clicking on the link on the right hand side of this page.)